IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 isb_ifdrop:
 : The isb_ifdrop
-  option specifies the 64-bit unsigned integer number of packets dropped by the interface due to lack of resources starting from the beginning of the capture.
+  option specifies the 64-bit unsigned integer number of packets that were dropped by the interface due to lack of resources, starting at the beginning of the capture.
 {: vspace='0'}

 Example: '0'.